pagkly/Zed/Investopedia3/Risk-Adjusted Return On Capital (RAROC) Definition.md

 Risk-Adjusted Return On Capital (RAROC) Definition
 ## What Is Risk-Adjusted Return On Capital (RAROC)?

 Risk-adjusted return on capital ([RAROC](https://www.investopedia.com/terms/r/riskadjustedreturn.asp)) is a modified return on investment (ROI) figure that takes elements of risk into account.
-In [financial analysis](https://www.investopedia.com/terms/f/financial-analysis.asp), projects and investments with greater risk levels must be evaluated differently; RAROC thus accounts for changes in an investment’s profile by [discounting](https://www.investopedia.com/terms/d/discounting.asp) risky cash flows against less-risky cash flows.
+In [[financial analysis]](https://www.investopedia.com/terms/f/financial-analysis.asp), projects and investments with greater risk levels must be evaluated differently; RAROC thus accounts for changes in an investment’s profile by [[discounting]](https://www.investopedia.com/terms/d/discounting.asp) risky cash flows against less-risky cash flows.

 ### Key Takeaways